Legitimate Super Bowl Betting Sites

 And offering the most over-the-top Super Bowl prop bets is a tried and true method of grabbing both the media and your attention.
 All trustworthy sportsbooks offer Super Bowl proposition betting for player and team stats, but the cream that rises to the top will find storylines, both on and off the field, and create odds on whether something does or doesn’t happen.

 Bovada frequently rises to our top spot for props, and their oddsmakers don’t disappoint with this year’s offerings.
-Here are some of our favorite unique prop bets for the 2021 Super Bowl.
+Here are some of our favorite unique prop bets for last year's Super Bowl that will serve as an example until the SB LVI props return.